 UWM Racial Justice and Equity Program

 The purpose of the Racial Justice and Equity Program is to raise awareness about the history of systemic racism and its enduring impact on our society today, examine our own racial socialization, and provide suggestions for action in our everyday life.
-It is also UWM’s call to become active advocates against racial injustices and inequities.
+Developed in the fall of 2020, the program was also UWM’s call to become active advocates against racial injustices and inequities.
 It is available to all UWM employees.

 To bring about transformational change from within, Chancellor Mark Mone and Vice Chancellor Joan Prince charged a small group of faculty and staff to develop a training that would serve as a foundational step in UWM’s path toward racial equity.
 This approach was chosen with the understanding that each member of the campus community has a role to play in making UWM a more just and equitable place.
 Led by Dr. Chia Youyee Vang (Associate Vice Chancellor and Professor of History), the curriculum development team included Karen Massetti-Moran (Associate Director, Human Resources), Jamie Cimpl-Wiemer (Director, Equity and Diversity Services), Dr. Elizabeth Drame (Professor and Chair, Teaching and Learning) and Dr. Sara VanderHaagen (Associate Professor, Communication).